 - Reconstituted vaccine: between 2 °C and 8 °C for 6 hours max. - Powder: between 2 °C and 8 °C. - Solvent: a cold chain is not required for However, at least 24 hours before reconstitution of the vaccine, the solvent must be refrigerated between 2 °C and 8 °C so that the solvent and lyophilised powder are at the same temperature: a temperature difference during reconstitution may reduce vaccine efficacy.
 Do not freeze.

-b If disseminated BCG disease is diagnosed, a 6-month TB treatment should be administered.
+- (a) BCG vaccine provides high protection for neonates, but only moderate for school age TST negative children. - (b) If disseminated BCG disease is diagnosed, a 6-month TB treatment should be administered.